jjohnp5/riot/README.md

 ```

 ### Author
-#### John Lagmay - full work.
+#### John Lagmay, Ashwin93.

 ### Contributions
 No Contributions at this time.
-I want to finish the project for stronger portfolio.
+We want to finish the project for stronger portfolio.

 ### Acknowledgments
-#### Thank you for all the developers out there that make my life easy by creating these awesome framework used on this project!
+#### Thank you for all the developers out there that make our lives easy by creating these awesome frameworks used on this project!

 ### Link to live
 #### [RiotApi](http://leagueoflegendsapi.herokuapp.com).